xuankimtran/docs-1/pages/katalon-testcloud/integrate-testcloud-with-testops.md

 Katalon TestCloud (Beta) is now available for seamless integration with Katalon TestOps.

-Current test environments require time and effort to set up and maintain them while providing limited browser/operating system (OS) options.
+Current test environments require time and effort to set up and maintain while providing limited browser/operating system (OS) options.
 By contrast, with just a few clicks, you can easily set up a TestCloud Test Environment in Katalon TestOps for your test execution across browsers and OS.

 The TestCloud Test Environment also allows you to: